deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

 ## Step 4.2 Configure LS Login
-At the current stage (11.12.2024) WESkit does not suppoert native user management.
-Thus an external Identity Provider that supports OAuth2 is used.
-In this case LS Login.
+Since WESkit lacks native user management, use an external OAuth2 Identity Provider like LS Login.
+Configure it in *weskit_stack_base.yaml*:

 Please use **weskit_stack_base.yaml** for the configuration.
-Make sure that the REST service get all the needed OIDC credentials.
-Which you will from the provide uppon service registration.
+Make sure that the REST service get all the needed OIDC credentials which you will get uppon service registration.
 Those are
 ```bash
       OIDC_ISSUER_URL: "https://login.elixir-czech.org/oidc/"
       OIDC_CLIENT_SECRET: "your_secret"